-- (1) The amounts reflect discretionary bonuses earned by our named executive officers during the fiscal years ended December 31, 2021 and December 31, 2020, as applicable.
-Dr. Duffield's bonus amount also reflects a \$350,000 signing bonus paid to him at the time of hire. - (2) The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted to our named executive officers during the applicable fiscal year, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
+- (3) Dr. Goldwasser commenced employment with us on September 28, 2020 and her 2020 base salary was pro-rated accordingly.
+Her annual base salary rate for 2020 was \$350,000.
+Dr. Goldwasser's 2020 annual bonus was not pro-rated, per the terms of her offer letter. - (4) The amounts reflect discretionary bonuses earned by our named executive officers during the fiscal year ended December 31, 2020.
+Dr. Goldwasser's bonus amount also reflects a \$50,000 signing bonus paid to her at the time of hire. - (5) The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted to our named executive officers during 2020, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
 The assumptions used in calculating the grant date fair value of the restricted stock awards reported in this column are set forth in note 8 of our consolidated financial statements included elsewhere in this prospectus.
 The amounts reported in this column reflect the accounting cost for these awards and do not correspond to the actual economic value that may be received by our named executive officers upon the vesting of the awards or any sale of the underlying shares of common stock.
-For Dr. Gottesdiener's performance-based restricted stock awards, the grant date fair values based on probable level of achievement of the applicable performance metrics were \$0.00 for his 2021 and 2020 grants and the grant date fair values of such awards based on maximum level of achievement of the applicable performance metrics were \$66,000 and \$64,786, for his 2021 and 2020 grants, respectively.
-For Dr. Duffield's performance-based restricted stock award, the grant date fair value based on probable level of achievement of the applicable performance metrics was \$0.00 and the grant date fair value of such award based on maximum level of achievement of the applicable performance metrics was \$66,000. - (3) The amounts reported represent the aggregate grant date fair value of the stock options granted to our named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718.
-Such grant date fair values do not take into account any estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in note 8 of our consolidated financial statements included elsewhere in this prospectus.
-The amounts reported in this column reflect the accounting cost for these awards and do not correspond to the actual economic value that may be received by our named executive officers upon the exercise of the awards or any sale of the underlying shares of common stock.
-One third of Dr. Lee's performance-based stock option will vest based on the Company's achievement of a milestone that was not yet determined in 2021 and as such, there is no grant date fair value associated with this tranche of the performance-based stock option for 2021.
-For the remainder of Dr. Lee's performance-based stock option, the grant date fair value based on probable level of achievement of the applicable performance metrics was \$0.00 and the grant date fair value of such award based on maximum level of achievement of the applicable performance metrics was \$1,381,550.
+For Dr. Gottesdiener performance-based restricted stock award, the grant date fair value based on probable level of achievement of the applicable performance metrics was \$0.00 and the grant date fair value of such award based on maximum level of achievement of the applicable performance metrics was \$64,786. - (6) Includes (i) \$564 for reimbursements for commuting expenses incurred by Dr. Gottesdiener in 2020 for travel from his residence in New York, New York to our corporate headquarters in Cambridge, Massachusetts, (ii) \$500 for reimbursements for cell phone expenses and (iii) \$100,000 for reimbursement of taxes incurred in 2020 from the grant of restricted stock awards to Dr. Gottesdiener in 2020. - (7) Includes reimbursements for cell phone expenses.